 VITAMIN E

 Vitamin E is possibly the best known and most studied antioxidant in horses.
-By vitamin E we mean several molecules (tocopherols and tocotrienols), the most potent and the one with the highest bioavailability being ?-tocopherol.
+Vitamin E refers to several molecules (tocopherols and tocotrienols), with the most potent and bioavailable being α-tocopherol.

-Vitamin E is a fat-soluble molecule capable of being incorporated into the lipid membrane of cells, protecting them from damage associated with oxidation.
-Not being produced by the horse, it must be supplied through the diet.
+Vitamin E is a fat-soluble molecule that can be incorporated into the lipid membrane of cells, protecting them from damage associated with oxidation.
+Since it is not produced by horses, it must be supplied through the diet.

-The requirements for this vitamin are 1 to 2 International Units (IU) per kilogram (kg) of live weight (bw) (NRC, 2007), which corresponds to 500 to 1000 IU in a 500 kg horse.
-Some investigators consider that vitamin E requirements may be higher, particularly in horses submitted to intense physical activity and on diets with a high lipid content.
-In case of doubt, the serum level of vitamin E should be evaluated and a supplementation protocol established accordingly.
+The requirements for this vitamin are 1 to 2 International Units (IU) per kilogram (kg) of live weight (bw) (NRC, 2007), which corresponds to 500 to 1000 IU in a horse weighing 500 kg bw.
+Some researchers believe that the requirements for vitamin E may be higher, particularly in horses subjected to intense physical activity and with diets with high fat content.
+In case of doubt, the serum vitamin E level should be assessed and a supplementation protocol established in accordance with it.

-Since vitamin E is naturally present in grass, permanent access to good quality pasture should in itself ensure that these needs are met.
+Since vitamin E is naturally present in grass, constant access to good quality pasture should alone ensure that these needs are met.

-In stabled horses, however, it is necessary to meet vitamin E needs in the form of compound feed, because plant processing and storage cause significant losses in this vitamin, with its content considered negligible.
+In stabled horses, it is necessary to meet their vitamin E requirements in the form of compound feed, because the processing of the plant and storage result in significant losses of this vitamin, with its content being considered negligible.

-Although excesses of this vitamin are well tolerated, they should be avoided considering that they can be harmful to the absorption of other substances (such as beta-carotene).
+Although excess amounts of this vitamin are well tolerated, they should be avoided as they may be detrimental to the absorption of other substances (such as beta-carotene).

 VIT E+